mowito/lidar_visualizer/README.md

 To build a wall you have to press left mouse button to set starting position for a wall, select ending point and press left mouse button again.
 To cancel drawing a wall press right mouse button. **You can't draw walls while playing**

 #### Playing
-Press Play button in down-left corner and move your mouse around to change a location of the source of light.
+Press Play button in upper-right corner and move your mouse around to change a location of the source of light.

 You can stop the game and add more walls if you want.